-When it comes to categories it's best to have 6-8 main categories and these should use your main Keywords that you want to rank for.
+When it comes to categories it's best to have 6-8 main categories and these should use the main keywords that you want to rank for.

-These are topics which your blog will cover and which lots of different posts can be written on.
+These are topics that your blog will cover and which lots of different posts can be written on.

 So, if your blog is going to be on Travel say, let's look at what categories you could have:

 - Travel Advice